lbsa71/within-reason/README.md

 - **<8GB GPU**: Consider using CPU mode with `--cpu` (will be very slow)

 The quantization feature reduces the precision of model weights, allowing larger models to fit in limited VRAM with minimal impact on output quality.

+### Improving GPU Utilization
+LLM inference often shows low GPU utilization due to the autoregressive nature of token generation.
+To improve utilization:

+1. Use the `--optimize-gpu` flag to enable mixed precision and other optimizations
+2. Try different batch sizes with `--batch <size>` (if running multiple prompts)
+3. For best performance, consider using specialized inference engines like vLLM or TensorRT

 See `tasks.md` for current project status and roadmap.